SurfaceW/dotfiles/README.md

 - `quick-look` - Quick Look a specified file
 - `man-preview` - open a specified man page in Preview
 - `trash` - move a specified file to the Trash
+- `open` - Open directory in Finder of Mac

 Tools: